 6.22.1 Applicability to language

-Java requires that every variable in a program must have a value before it is used.
-In addition, Java will assign default values to variables.
-Therefore, this category does not apply to Java.
+Java does not contain this vulnerability since Java requires that every variable in a program must be initialized before it is used.
+With the exception of local variables, Java will assign a default value to variables that are not explicitly initialized.
+Local variables are not assigned a default value, though the compiler will ensure that each is initialized before use and report an error that a variable might not have been initialized if the compiler cannot determine that a variable has been initialized before use.

 6.23 Operator precedence and associativity [JCW]